 TGbn editor: Please insert the following after the 3rd paragraph of the 37.19 Dynamic Subband Operation in 802.11bn D0.3:

-(#1245) 20 MHz-only UHR STAs, 80 MHz operating bandwidth UHR STAs, and 160 MHz operating bandwidth UHR STAs can be DSO non-AP STAs.
-The DSO ICF-ICR exchange and the PPDUs following it, shall only be transmitted between UHR STAs.
-The following rules apply to DSO subband(s):
+(#1245) 20 MHz-only UHR STAs, 80 MHz operating UHR STAs, and 160 MHz operating UHR STAs can be DSO non-AP STAs.
+The DSO ICF-ICR exchange and the PPDUs following it shall only be transmitted between UHR STAs.
+The following rules apply to DSO subbands:

-For a 20 MHz-only non-AP STA, only the secondary 20 MHz of a 40 MHz PPDU (in 40 MHz, 80 MHz, 160 MHz, or 320 MHz BSS) shall be a DSO subband.
+For a 20 MHz-only non-AP STA, only the secondary 20 MHz channel of a 40 MHz PPDU (in a 40 MHz, 80 MHz, 160 MHz, or 320 MHz BSS) or the secondary 20 MHz channel of an 80 MHz PPDU (in an 80 MHz, 160 MHz, or 320 MHz BSS) shall be a DSO subband.

-For an 80 MHz non-AP STA:
+For an 80 MHz operating non-AP STA:

-Secondary 80 MHz in 160 MHz BSS shall be a DSO subband.
+The secondary 80 MHz channel in 160 MHz BSS shall be a DSO subband.

-Only one of the 80 MHz subbands outside of the primary 80 MHz in 320 MHz BSS (i.e. either of the secondary 80 MHz, lower 80 MHz of secondary 160 MHz, or upper 80 MHz of secondary 160 MHz) shall be a DSO subband,
+Only one of the 80 MHz subbands outside of the primary 80 MHz in 320 MHz BSS (i.e. either of the secondary 80 MHz channel, lower 80 MHz of secondary 160 MHz channel, or upper 80 MHz of secondary 160 MHz channel) shall be a DSO subband,

-320 MHz AP can assign any one of three possible 80 MHz DSO subbands (i.e. secondary 80 MHz, lower 80 MHz of secondary 160 MHz, and upper 80 MHz of secondary 160MHz) to each 80 MHz non-AP STA.
+320 MHz AP can assign any one of the three possible 80 MHz DSO subbands (i.e. secondary 80 MHz channel, lower 80 MHz of secondary 160 MHz channel, and upper 80 MHz of secondary 160MHz channel) to each 80 MHz non-AP STA.

-For a 160 MHz non-AP STA, secondary 160 MHz in 320 MHz BSS shall be a DSO subband.
+For a 160 MHz operating non-AP STA, the secondary 160 MHz channel in 320 MHz BSS shall be a DSO subband.

-(#1241)A UHR non-AP STA that supports the DSO and intends to enable DSO, disable DSO or update the parameters of the DSO mode shall follow the procedure defined in 37.X (Procedure for operating mode and parameter updates).
-UHR non-AP STA shall include the folloing parameters in the management request frame sent to enable DSO or update the parameters of the DSO mode for the non-AP STA:
+(#1241)A UHR non-AP STA that supports DSO and intends to enable DSO, disable DSO or update the parameters of DSO mode shall follow the procedure defined in 37.X (Procedure for operating mode and parameter updates).
+A UHR non-AP STA shall include the following parameters in the OMP request sent to enable DSO or update the parameters of DSO mode for the non-AP STA:

-DSO Padding Delay subfield that indicates the time required by the DSO non-AP STA to switch from the primary subband to the DSO subband,
+The DSO Padding Delay field, which indicates the minimum MAC padding duration that is required by a DSO non-AP STA in an ICF to cause the non-AP STA to switch from the primary subband to the DSO subband,

-DSO Switch Back Delay subfield that indicates time required by the DSO non-AP STA to switch from the DSO subband to the primary subband,
+The DSO Switch Back Delay field, which indicates time required by the DSO non-AP STA to switch from the DSO subband to the primary subband,

-Only if non-AP STA’s bandwidth is 80 MHz and associated AP’s BSS bandwidth is 320 MHz, then it includes:

-Supported 80 MHz DSO Subbands subfield that indicates the non-AP STA’s supported 80 MHz DSO subband(s) for DSO.
+If the non-AP STA’s bandwidth is 80 MHz and associated AP’s BSS bandwidth is 320 MHz, the Preferred 80 MHz DSO Subband field, which indicates the non-AP STA’s preferred 80 MHz DSO subband.

-Preferred 80 MHz DSO Subband subfield that indicates the non-AP STA’s single preferred 80 MHz DSO subband within the non-AP STA’s supported 80 MHz DSO subband(s).

-NOTE – For a non-AP STA to enable the DSO mode, the associated AP must support DSO (see 37.X (Procedure for operating mode and parameter updates)).
+NOTE – For a non-AP STA to enable DSO mode, the associated AP must support DSO (see 37.X (Procedure for operating mode and parameter updates)).

-(#1241)The associated AP shall accept the DSO enablement request and follow the procedure defined in 37.X (Procedure for operating mode and parameter updates), except when an 80 MHz non-AP STA is enabling the DSO mode with a 320 MHz BSS AP where in that case the following procedure shall be used for 80 MHz DSO subband assignment and mode enablement:
+(#1241)The associated AP shall accept the DSO enablement request and follow the procedure defined in 37.X (Procedure for operating mode and parameter updates), except when an 80 MHz non-AP STA is enabling DSO mode with a 320 MHz BSS AP.
+In that case the following procedure shall be used for 80 MHz DSO subband assignment and mode enablement: